influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/administration/configuration.md

 * `prog` &ndash; A string indicating the path to the executable.
 * `args` &ndash; An array of string arguments to be passed to the executable.
-* `timeout` &ndash; A timeout for waiting for communications from the executable.
+* `timeout` &ndash; A timeout monitored when waiting for communications from the executable.

 The UDF can also include a group of environment variables declared in a table identified by the string `udf.functions.<UDF_NAME>.env`.